bongiozzo/musica_mustdie/output/band_heavenhell.md

 # Heaven & Hell

+(Iommi, Butler, Dio, Appice)

-Дискография
+## Дискография

-"Live Radio City Music Hall (2 CD)" 2007, Heavy Metal "Live Radio City Music Hall [DVD]" 2007, Heavy Metal "The Devil You Know" 2009, Heavy Metal
+### "Live Radio City Music Hall (2 CD)" 2007, Heavy Metal

+### "Live Radio City Music Hall [DVD]" 2007, Heavy Metal

+1 E5150/After All (The Dead)
+2 The Mob Rules
+3 Children of the Sea
+4 Lady Evil
+5 I
+6 The Sign of the Southern Cross
+7 Voodoo
+8 The Devil Cried
+9 Computer God
+10 Falling off the Edge of the World
+11 Shadow of the Wind
+12 Die Young
+13 Heaven and Hell
+14 Lonely Is the Word
+15 Neon Knights
+EXTRAS :
+16 Heaven and Hell Road Movie
+17 Hail the Gods of Metal
+18 Meet the Mob
+19 Radio City

+### "The Devil You Know" 2009, Heavy Metal

+1. Atom & Evil 05:15
+2. Fear 04:48
+3. Bible Black 06:30
+4. Double the Pain 05:25
+5. Rock & Roll Angel 06:25
+6. The Turn of the Screw 05:02
+7. Eating the Cannibals 03:37
+8. Follow the Tears 06:12
+9. Neverwhere 04:35
+10. Breaking into Heaven 07:03

+Line-up:
+Ronnie James Dio - Vocals
+Tony Iommi - Guitars
+Terrance "Geezer" Butler - Bass
+Vinny Appice - Drums

+The album was recorded at Rockfield Studios in Wales, U.K.

-"Neon Nights: 30 Years of Heaven & Hell" 2010, Heavy Metal
+### "Neon Nights: 30 Years of Heaven & Hell" 2010, Heavy Metal

+1. E5150
+2. The Mob Rules	03:47
+3. Children of the Sea	06:31
+4. I	06:17
+5. Bible Black	06:30
+6. Time Machine	04:40
+7. Fear	04:36
+8. Falling Off the Edge of the World	05:40
+9. Follow the Tears	06:12
+10. Die Young	06:42
+11. Heaven and Hell	17:49
+12. Encore: Country Girl
+13. Neon Knights	05:45

 ## Отношения с другими группами